muratk3n/thirdwave/en/tweets/2020/week17c.md

 available or not.
 Nowadays everyone in this space has data / code on Github.

-"There is no empirical evidence for these lockdowns" - Wilford Riley
+"[Reportedly according to his stats model] There is no empirical evidence for these lockdowns" - Wilford Riley

 *2020-4-22 21:59:3*